-Catch Me tells the so-unbelievable-it-can-only-be-true story of Frank Abagnale, Jr. (the eternally youthful Leonardo Dicaprio) a con man of the highest caliber, who happened to pull his greatest scams when he was a mere teen in the 1960s.
-Between the ages 16 and 19, smooth-talking Frank impersonated an Pan Am airline pilot, a doctor, and a lawyer, and left a round-the-world paper trail of bad checks totalling in the millions.
+Catch Me tells the so-unbelievable-it-can-only-be-true story of Frank Abagnale, Jr. (the eternally youthful Leonardo DiCaprio) a con man of the highest caliber, who happened to pull his greatest scams when he was a mere teen in the 1960s.
+Between the ages 16 and 19, smooth-talking Frank impersonated an Pan Am airline pilot, a doctor, and a lawyer, and left a round-the-world paper trail of bad checks totaling in the millions.
 Pretty impressive stuff!

 Hot on his tail over the years is federal agent Carl Hanratty (Tom Hanks, with a not-always-successful attempt at a Boston accent), whose repeatedly foiled attempts at catching Frank become an obsession to avenge his own humiliation.

 Now, this all sounds great on paper, and it looked great in the snappy, clever, and frisky commercials for the film.
 But clocking in at an astonishingly indulgent 2 hours and 20 minutes (it could easily have trimmed to an hour and a half), it becomes a bloated bore.

 How can this movie be boring?
 It is a chase film, fer cryin’ out loud.
 It involves wit, deceit, and a charming protagonist.
 It involves money, sex, and screwing the system to one’s great personal advantage.
 It has a jazzy 60s caper-film score by the usually navel-gazing John Williams.
 It has great period sets and costumes.
 It even has a groovy poster.
 But, somehow, it just… doesn’t… gel.